South Africa marks return from football wilderness

 The first meeting was in the rain at Durban's King's Park on 7 July, with a strike by the Media Workers Association of South Africa meaning there was no television coverage.
 Today, some 30 years on, there are, sadly, minimal visuals from that game.

-Nonetheless, history records that giant striker Phil Masinga, later to play in England for Leeds United and in Italy's Serie A for Bari, was the first South African man to touch the ball in an international.
+Nonetheless, history records that giant striker Phil Masinga, later to play in England for Leeds United and in Italy's Serie A for Bari, was the first South African man to touch the ball.

 The game was no classic; rather, an edgy affair with Cameroon unsure what to expect and South Africa looking a little aimless in their approach, as if international football was far removed from the domestic game.